Mental well-being: what it means and how to improve it

 Well-being doesn’t mean avoiding negative thoughts or being happy, smiley, and positive all the time.
 Well-being is not the lack of problems, challenges or difficulties either, as we all live moments where we feel sad, unhappy, overwhelmed or angry.

-Well-being means understanding and accepting these feelings, it is how we handle our emotions, how we react to the hard moments and ultimately how we behave in rough times.
+Instead well-being means understanding and accepting these feelings, it is how we handle our emotions, how we react to the hard moments and ultimately how we behave in rough times.

 All aspects of our life contribute to our state of wellbeing, from our working life, our relationship with friends and family, to the time we dedicate to our hobbies and passions.